Jesus said, “I came that they may have life and have it abundantly.” (John 10:10b)

 Responsibility—Church Council, Leadership, Technology, and SPRC

 The mission, vision, values, and goals of Asbury First were accepted by popular vote on June 25, 2017 as part of our DREAMSCAPE plan.
 To learn more about the plan, click here.
 In addition to the DREAMSCAPE plan, the Asbury First Ministry & Space Task Force presented their recommendations for updates to our campus, which will assist in growing our ministries and community impact.
-To see the proposed plans, as well as town hall discussion dates (and the vote to accept the proposals), click here.
+To see the plan, which is now in effect, click here.